rust-lang/book/second-edition/src/ch13-02-iterators.md

 We set the associated `Item` type for our iterator to `u32`, meaning the iterator will return `u32` values.
-Again, don’t worry about associated types yet, we’ll be covering them in Chapter 19.
+Again, don’t worry about associated types yet, we’ll cover them in Chapter 19.

-We want our iterator to add one to the current state, so we initialized `count` to 0 so it would return one first.
-If the value of `count` is less than six, `next` will return the current value wrapped in `Some`, but if `count` is six or higher, our iterator will return `None`.
+We want our iterator to add one to the current state, so we initialized `count` to 0 so it would return 1 first.
+If the value of `count` is less than 6, `next` will return the current value wrapped in `Some`, but if `count` is 6 or higher, our iterator will return `None`.

 #### Using Our `Counter` Iterator’s `next` Method